How do I get the coronavirus vaccine in London, Ont.?

 Residents, primary essential caregivers and staff of high-risk congregate living settings.
 Facilities must pre-register and will provide those eligible with information on how to book an appointment.

-Adults 16 years of age and older with the following highest-risk health conditions:
+Adults 16 years of age and older with the following high-risk or highest-risk health conditions:

 - Organ transplant recipients

 - Neurological diseases in which respiratory function may be compromised (e.g., motor neuron disease, myasthenia gravis, multiple sclerosis)

 - Other treatments causing immunosuppression (e.g., chemotherapy, immunity weakening medications) *